Professor John Dewar

 - Melbourne (Franklin Street)

-We have been ranked among the top ten universities in Australia, and the top three in Victoria, for the numbers of specific fields of research ranked at ‘well above world standard’ in the latest official Government Excellence in Research for Australia (ERA) survey.
-We achieved top rank in three broad discipline groups: Agricultural, Biological and Physical Sciences.
-La Trobe was rated the best university in Australia for Biological Sciences (equal with ANU), best in Australia for Agricultural and Veterinary Studies and the only top-rated university in the country for Physiology.
+La Trobe has been rated among the top ten universities in Australia, and the top three in Victoria, for the numbers of specific fields of research rated at ‘well above world standard’ in the latest government Excellence in Research for Australia (ERA) survey.
+We achieved top rating in three broad discipline groups: Agricultural, Biological and Physical Sciences.
+La Trobe was rated the equal best university in Australia for Biological Sciences, best in Australia for Agricultural and Veterinary Studies, and was the only top-rated university in the country for Physiology.

 La Trobe’s strengths extend to the Arts and Humanities.
-La Trobe is among the world's elite institutions in more than a third of subjects assessed in the 2015 QS World University Rankings.
-We featured in the top 100 global universities in History (number 6 in Australia), Sociology (7th nationally), and Communication and Media studies (9th nationally).
-Seven La Trobe subjects were in the world's top 200 list: Linguistics, Agriculture, Psychology, Accounting and Finance, Education, Law, Politics and International Studies.
+La Trobe is among the world’s elite institutions in subjects assessed in the 2016 QS World University Rankings.
+We featured in the top 100 global universities in History, Sociology and Archaeology.
+Subjects in the world’s top 200 list include Communications and Media, Linguistics, Agriculture, Psychology, Accounting and Finance, Education and Politics.